 A nature scavenger hunt is a great way to get to know your park and the wildlife that lives there.
 Our friends at the National Wildlife Federation put together a few tips on how to organize a scavenger hunt, including print-outs for younger and older children.
 Use your smartphone camera to document your finds.

 Spring is a great time for nature photography, and with digital and smartphone cameras in nearly every parent’s pocket, even the youngest park visitors can enjoy snapping pictures of fuzzy caterpillars and colorful spring wildflowers.
-Check out these simple tips for nature photography with kids for a few strategies to help kids learn to express themselves and appreciate nature through photography.

 Camping is a great way for families and friends to spend time together outdoors, and camping with kids doesn’t have to be intimidating.
 Your local park is a great place to start: it’s close to home, you already know the lay of the land, and chances are you know where to find emergency provisions if your plans for a gourmet campfire dinner go awry.
 Check out REI’s tips for camping with kids for the basics, and stay tuned for my June Open Space post with more tips on camping with young children.